 I want them to understand that under all this gear is a real live person.
 The motorcyclist you seem to be trying to kill is the suburban dad you might have smiled at in line at the grocer’s with his daughter.
 He’s the neighbor you wave to when he’s out walking his dog.
 He’s the guy you saw walking down the street with his girlfriend.
 He’s just like you.

 Those words come to life in this video from the MSF Foundation.
-Please take the time to watch… and enjoy the retro vibe.
+Please take the time to watch — and enjoy the groovy retro vibe.
 It’s dated but still very relevant.

-Many riders spend a great deal of energy trying to do everything they can to be seen by employing special gear, bike mods, and riding techniques.
+Many riders spend a great deal of energy doing everything they can to be seen by employing special gear, bike modifications, and riding techniques.
 When you have one segment of the road user population going to such extraordinary lengths to protect themselves from another one that is simply unaware and disengaged, there’s a problem.
 But it’s a fixable one.

 In the aftermath of this, I was told people aren’t going to change.
 I don’t believe that.
 Awareness is very powerful.
-If this piece does that and saves even one motorcyclist, bicyclist, or pedestrian then I have helped change behaviors.
+If the information in this post helps save even one motorcyclist, bicyclist, or pedestrian, I’m good with that.
 Please help me prove that people can grow and change.
 Be the person that makes the change.